Menu

 • Refine work through experimentation of ideas and media

-• Demonstrate understanding of the formal elements in art
+• Create experiments with appropriate media and tools demonstrating an understanding of the formal elements of art

 • Select from their observations when working towards an outcome